Earth Notes: Radbot: How Does it Work?

 There are four houses shown in the demo; one large and three small.
 You can click on one of the small houses to swap it with the big one.
 The houses are built the same, and have the same radiators and boiler.

 There are four rooms in each house.
-You can click on one of the rooms in the big house to move the man into it, and he'll move in all houses.
-The room colour shows how warm the room is; they start off cold because it's cold outside.
+You can click on one of the rooms in the big house to move the person into it, and they'll move in all houses.
+The room colour shows how warm the room is.
+The rooms start off cold because it's cold outside.

 There is a 'Reset' button to move everything back to the beginning.